 Overgrowth of dangerous bacteria in the stomach and intestines can migrate to the liver.
 Here, the bacteria can accelerate chronic liver disease.
 Alternatively, the bacteria can scar the liver and prevent it from working properly.
 This is known as cirrhosis of the liver, and it’s the leading cause of death across the world.

 Research now shows that you may be two to eight times more likely to develop certain types of cancer if you take a PPI.
 This is particularly true if you are prone to Helicobacter pylori (“H. pylori”) infections.
 An overgrowth of H. pylori is a “strong risk factor” in the development of stomach cancer.
 Suppressing stomach acid with long-term PPI use can allow the dangerous bacteria to thrive and put your health in danger.

 Rates of esophageal cancer have increased in recent years.
-So has the popularity of OTC proton pump inhibitors.
+So has the popularity of OTC PPIs.
 Some experts suspect that there may be a correlation.
 In fact, there is evidence to suggest that there may be a link between long-term PPI use and esophageal cancer.

 A Swedish study of nearly 800,000 adults found that those who used a PPI were more likely to develop esophageal cancer.
 The cancer was most prevalent in adults being treated for GERD with a PPI in addition to aspirin or an NSAID (nonsteroidal anti-inflammatory drug).

 Chronic PPI use may be associated with cognitive decline and dementia.
 Proton pump inhibitors limit the production of gastric acid in the stomach.
 As a result, the digestive system is thrown off balance.
 The body is unable to absorb vital nutrients, including B12.
 Studies show that B12 deficiency can cause or worsen Alzheimer’s disease and other types of dementia.
 According to one study, taking a PPI can increase the risk of dementia by 44 percent.